ldn-softdev/Rpnn/README.md

 #### Multi-class
 The above example illustrates a _binary_ classification, though it's not the only possible type of classification, sometimes tasks require multiple classes.
-E.g., the same solution could be expressed as 3 classes:
+E.g.: the same solution could be expressed as 3 classes:

 a) set _class1_ when the inputs are all zero (`0`,`0`)
 b) set _class2_ when the inputs vary (`1`,`0`, or `1`,`0`)